 Meet… Matt Estlea

-Matt works part-time at Axminster’s Basingstoke store.
+Matt works part-time at Axminster’s Basingstoke store and is a prolific maker.
 He studies at Rycotewood Furniture Centre in Oxford and is currently in the second year of the foundation degree Furniture: Design & Make.
 He’s been there for a total of 4 years and previously studied levels 1, 2 and 3 of City & Guilds in Furniture Making.

 What do you specialise in making?